Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Theoretical analysis

 \subsection{Analysis of robustness}

-It is not easy to find a common and objective definition of robustness to analyse the characteristics of algorithms for task execution.
+It is not easy to find a common and objective definition of robustness to analyze the characteristics of algorithms for task execution.
 One possible way is to describe robustness in terms of domains or regions of attraction as in past work \cite{Burridge1999,Colledanchise2017}.
-When considering task planning and execution with classical behavior trees, often these regions of attraction are defined offline leading to a complex and extensive analysis of the possible contingencies that might eventually happen \cite{Colledanchise2017}, and these are specific to each different task.
+When considering task planning and execution with classical BTs, often these regions of attraction are defined offline leading to a complex and extensive analysis of the possible contingencies that might eventually happen \cite{Colledanchise2017}, and these are specific to each different task.
 Alternatively, adapting the region of attraction requires either re-planning \cite{Paxton2019} or dynamic BT expansion \cite{Colledanchise2019}.
-Our solution does not require to design complex and large regions of attractions offline, rather these are automatically generated by Algorithm~\ref{alg:idea}, according to the minimisation of free-energy.
-We then measure robustness according to the size of these regions, such that a robot can achieve a desired goal from a plurality of initial conditions.
-With our approach we achieve robust behavior by \textit{dynamically} generating a suitable region of attraction which is biased towards a desired goal.
-We then cover only the necessary region in order to be able to steer the current state to the desired goal, changing prior preferences at run-time.
+Robustness can be measured according to the size of this region, such that a robot can achieve the desired goal from a plurality of initial conditions.
+With Algorithm~\ref{alg:idea} we achieve robust behavior by \textit{dynamically} generating a suitable region of attraction according to the minimization of free-energy.
+This region {brings the current state towards the desired goal.} We then cover only the necessary region in order to be able to steer the current state to the desired goal, changing prior preferences at run-time.